-- 11.3.1 Upon application to the employer by the accredited employee representative which is endorsed by the Union and on giving at least one month's notice, such employee shall be granted up to 5 working days' leave (non-cumulative) on ordinary pay each calendar year to attend courses and seminars conducted by a relevant registered provider or the Union. - 11.3.2 The granting of such leave shall be subject to the convenience of the employer and will not unduly affect the operations of the employer. - 11.3.3 The scope, content and level of the course shall be such as to contribute to a better understanding of industrial relations within the employer's operations. - 11.3.4 The employer may make may seek to verify with those employees who have been released on trade union training leave to satisfy the employer that such employees actually attend such trade union training leave. - 11.3.5 Such paid leave will not affect other leave granted to employees.
+- 11.3.1 An employee shall be granted up to 3 days leave (non-cumulative) on ordinary pay each calendar year to attend courses and seminars conducted by the Union subject to the following conditions: - (a) The employee provides the employer with a written application for the leave endorsed by the Union at least one month before the leave is required. - (b) The employee has at least 12 months of uninterrupted service with the employer prior to such leave being granted. - 11.3.2 The entitlement to leave under clause 11.3 will not extend to more than 2 employees from each site each year, however, this condition shall not operate to prevent the employer from granting leave under the provisions of clause 11.3 to more than 2 employees in any one year.

+The granting of such leave shall be subject to the convenience of the employer so that the operations of the employer will not be unduly affected.

+- 11.3.3 The scope, content and level of the course shall be such as to contribute to a better understanding of industrial relations within the employer's operations. - 11.3.4 In granting such paid leave, the employer is not responsible for any additional costs except the payment of extra remuneration where relieving arrangements are instituted to cover the absence of the employee. - 11.3.5 Such paid leave will not affect other leave granted to employees under this Award.

-11.4 Posting of award
+11.4 Posting of Award